 Students from low-income families have traditionally faced academic, social, and financial barriers to college enrollment.
 States continue to address such barriers through PK-12 improvement initiatives, postsecondary encouragement programs, and student grant aid.
-The rate of enrollment among low-income students has increased in Nebraska over the past decade (see Figure 6).20 The current rate of 39 percent equals the national average.
+The rate of enrollment among low-income students has increased in Ohio over the past decade (see Figure 6).20 The current rate of 47 percent is above the national average of 39 percent.